cassandeer/minio-lambda-fastapi/README.md

 ## Test your handler

-Set up your env variable in `.env`:
+Set up your environement variables in `.env`:

 ```bash
 cp .env.example .env